akkshayTandon/farzi-vichar-api/README.md

    ```

 # Structure
- - There are mainly three ways to access a language data:
+ - There are mainly two types of data in the API you can access:
+    - categorized by languages, the already added data in the API, read-only, modifiable by developers:
       - either full data of the language provided
+        - For accessing full data, use the route as : `https://farzi-vichar-api.vercel.app/language/${language_name}`
       - or a range of data from the language provided
+        - For accessing data in a range, use the route as : `https://farzi-vichar-api.vercel.app/language/${language_name}?min=${min_value}&max=${max_value}`
       - or a random data from the language provided
- - For accessing full data, use the route as : `https://farzi-vichar-api.vercel.app/language/${language_name}`
- - For accessing data in a range, use the route as : `https://farzi-vichar-api.vercel.app/language/${language_name}?min=${min_value}&max=${max_value}`
         - For accessing a random data, use the route as : `https://farzi-vichar-api.vercel.app/language/${language_name}/random`
+    - the user quotes, which are submitted by user:
+      - this does not goes into any categorized language as it is seperately handled.
+The usecase of this route is if someone wants their user to submit quotes from the client, so it is not just limited to the already      existing data.
+      - For adding user submitted quotes, use: `https://farzi-vichar-api.vercel.app/add-user-quote` with JSON body content.
+      ```bash
+      /* CLIENT SIDE CODE EXAMPLE */
+      /*-------------------------*/

+      const options = {
+      method: 'POST',
+      headers: {
+        'Content-Type': 'application/json',
+      },
+      body: JSON.stringify({
+        "author": "Test Author",
+        "content": "Test Author content"
+       })
+      };
+      fetch('https://farzi-vichar-api.vercel.app/add-user-quote', options).then(response => response.json()).then(data => console.log(data)).catch((error) => {
+      console.log(error);
+      });
+      ```
+      - For reading all the user submitted quotes, use: `https://farzi-vichar-api.vercel.app/get-user-quotes`
 # Contributing to the project
  - Read [CONTRIBUTING.md](/docs/README.md) for guidelines.

 # TO_DO
  - [x] Add a database to the API to read and write user submitted quotes
- - [ ] May add SQLite database for read-only, already available data
+ - [ ] May move to SQLite database for read-only, already available data
  - [x] Handle errors with better response
- - [ ] Add data in existing language(s)
+ - [x] Add data in existing language(s)
  - [ ] Add data for more languages